 Our trip to 1997 takes us back to six days after Tony Blair won the General Election, and four days after the United Kingdom won the Eurovision Song Contest.
 It also takes us back before an age of digital television.
 The new BBC corporate look was a few months away - no big red balloon would be seen until October - so the familiar idents introduced six years earlier were still in use.

 BBC television was full of ex-ITV shows, including Through the Keyhole, University Challenge and perhaps most surprisingly, Blockbusters.
 Huw Edwards made a rare appearance co-presenting the Six O'Clock News, two years before he took charge of a revamped programme.

-With Chris Evans having flounced off from Radio 1 following his infamous demand to have Fridays off, management had recently taken one of their most bizarre decisions - to replace him on the breakfast show by Mark Radcliffe.
+With Chris Evans having flounced off from Radio 1 following his infamous demand to have Fridays off, management had recently taken one of their most bizarre decisions - to replace him on the breakfast show by Mark and Lard.
 Other changes at that time saw John Peel return to a weekday slot after over six years at the weekend.
 Meanwhile the Radio 1-isation of Radio 2 had started - following the signing of Steve Wright a year earlier, he was now joined by the likes of Bob Harris and Alan Freeman, while a greater contrast could not be seen with Richard Allinson having recently taken over from The Jamesons.

 The famous balloon had been introducing programmes on BBC1 for the past six months, but there had been another major change as the national anthem was laid to rest thanks to the introduction of BBC News 24 the previous November.
 Until the start of digital television in the autumn, it was currently only available all day to analogue cable viewers, but the service would be relayed through the night, every night, on BBC1.